IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

   It represents hierarchically the different time scopes to take decisions in an electric system:

   - Period: one year
-  - Load level: 2030-01-01T00:00:00+01:00 to 2030-12-30T23:00:00+01:00
+  - Load level: one hour, e.g., 2030-01-01T00:00:00+01:00 to 2030-12-30T23:00:00+01:00

   The time division allows a flexible representation of the periods for evaluating the system operation.
-Additionally, it can be run with chronological periods of several consecutive hours (bi-hourly, tri-hourly resolution) to allow decreasing the computational burden without accuracy loss.
+Moreover, it can be run with chronological periods of several consecutive hours (bi-hourly, tri-hourly resolution) to allow decreasing the computational burden without accuracy loss.

 - **Stochastic**: several stochastic parameters that can influence the optimal generation, storage, and transmission expansion decisions are considered.
 The model considers stochastic